4.3.1 Public Access to Educational Resources

 TV Interview: Exploring the Intersections of Music and Education

-In an engaging interview on KTV2’s “Good Morning Kuwait” show, Dr. Martin Sebastian Loyato, Associate Professor of Music at GUST, shared valuable insights on the role of music in education and its impact on cognitive and emotional development.
+In an engaging interview in 2024 on KTV2’s “Good Morning Kuwait” show, Dr. Martin Sebastian Loyato, Associate Professor of Music at GUST, shared valuable insights on the role of music in education and its impact on cognitive and emotional development.
 The discussion highlighted how music serves as a bridge between creativity and learning, fostering discipline, collaboration, and critical thinking among students.
 Dr. Loyato emphasized the importance of integrating music into educational frameworks to cultivate well-rounded individuals and inspire lifelong learning through the arts.

 Missouri University for Science and Technology Celebrates Kuwait National Day

-Missouri University for Science and Technology celebrated Kuwait's National Day during an event held on their campus.
+Missouri University for Science and Technology celebrated Kuwait's National Day in 2023 during an event held on their campus.
 The event was hosted by the Missouri S&T, Missouri S&T Kuwait Students Association, and was coordinated by Fares Al-Qahtani, a senior in S&T's Petroleum Engineering Program.
 The event was attended by Dr. Colin Potts, Missouri S&T Provost, along with the other members.
 Dr. Potts and Dr. Smith (GUST Academic Program Lead) spoke about GUST and MS&T's partnership and history, and gave a presentation on the GUST engineering implementation project.